Rarity Is Commoner Than You Think

 The International Union for the Conservation of Nature (IUCN) publishes a Red List of threatened species which classes the Thornless Crown of Thorns, Euphorbia geroldii, as critically endangered.
 It is endemic to north eastern Madagascar, where it grows in coastal forest on sand.

 It is found only within forest surrounding the small city of Vohemar (aka Iharanae), in an area (from GIS analysis) below 1 km².
-The IUCN say this species is highly susceptible to any disaster, including human induced fires, habitat degradation and habitat clearing for charcoal.
+The IUCN say this species is highly susceptible to any disaster, including human induced fires, habitat degradation and habitat clearing for making charcoal.

 Many succulent species of Euphorbia can be propagated by stem cuttings, so yesterday I created forty cuttings by pruning my plant into a more even, rounded shape.
 I left the cuttings in a seed tray for a couple of hours so that the wounds would stop dripping sap, making them safer to handle.
 They are now inserted into a seed tray filled with a half and half mix of fresh, premium grade potting mix and washed, horticultural sand.

 The leaves on the parent plant were recently burned during the heatwave, a reminder that this is a woodland plant which can’t cope with all day summer sunshine in Brisbane.
-Lesson learned, I put the tray of cuttings where they will get three hours of morning sunshine during the rooting period**.
+Lesson learned, I put the tray of cuttings where they will get three to four hours of morning sunshine during the rooting period**.
 The potting mix was slightly damp, so I won’t water them for a week or so.

-As with all succulents, the soil or mix in which they grow should be allowed to dry out in between watering.
+As with all succulents, the soil or mix in which they grow should be allowed to dry out in between each watering.
 I’m growing the parent plant in a terracotta pot using equal parts of premium potting mix and washed horticultural sand as the growing medium, and I have mulched the surface with a 1cm layer of gravel.

 30th January 2015